-The 42.5-credit, part-time program in Cosmetics and Fragrance Marketing and Management is recognized as a think tank for training fast-track professionals to assume greater management responsibilities within their respective companies.
-The program is designed to provide students with high-level management capabilities and the interdisciplinary, global perspective sought by today's industry.
-Traditional business courses in leadership, consumer behavior, finance, international business, and marketing are combined with industry-specific offerings in product innovation and creative management.
+The part-time, evening program in Cosmetics and Fragrance Marketing and Management is recognized as a think tank for emerging industry leaders to assume greater management responsibilities within their respective companies.
+The program is designed to provide students with high-level leadership capabilities and the interdisciplinary, global perspectives sought by today's industry.
+Traditional business courses in leadership, consumer insights, finance, international business, and marketing are combined with industry-specific offerings in product innovation and creative management.